Blackmores ISO Consultancy Service: The creators of isology®

 • How to do it better (Improvement).

-Risk based thinking starts are the very beginning, when organisations are considering their context, the relevant requirements of their interested parties and the scope that the OH&S management system is to cover.
-Considerations should be made to both internal and external issues and the potential impact they can have on the systems and processes.
+Risk-based thinking starts at the very beginning, when organisations are considering their context, the relevant requirements of their interested parties and the scope that the OH&S management system is to cover.
+Considerations should be made for both internal and external issues, and the potential impact they can have on the systems and processes.

 When identifying external and internal issues, and needs and expectations of interested parties, there may be a risk source that will require assessment and action as required.

-As with all risk related areas, planning to address should be proportionate to the perceived level of risk identified and the objectives of the organisation.
+As with all risk-related areas, planning to address should be proportionate to the perceived level of risk identified and the objectives of the organisation.

 Whilst considering all potential risks (to OH&S performance), focus should be on those hazards that are most likely to occur or have the most impact.

-Reduction and / or prevention of undesired effects will help the organisation achieve its goals and objectives and continual improvement.
+Reduction and/or prevention of undesired effects will help the organisation achieve its goals and objectives and continual improvement.

-Awareness of these sources of risk, that have a potential to occur or a known actual event and consequence, can lead to both risk and opportunity.
-Identifying and determining the risks and opportunities can support the organisation in both its strategic and operational level.
+Awareness of these sources of risk, which have the potential to occur or are known actual events and consequences, can lead to both risk and opportunity.
+Identifying and determining the risks and opportunities can support the organisation at both its strategic and operational levels.

 Contact Blackmores today for more information.